haiwera-silk-cd/magento-devdocs/guides/v2.1/mtf/mtf_entities/mtf_handler.md

 github_link: mtf/mtf_entities/mtf_handler.md
 ---

-You can use a handler to set up preconditions and prepare an initial testing environment for particular tests.
-For example, your scenario requires a particular {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} that must be implicitly created before the test is started.
+You can use a handler to set up preconditions and prepare an initial testing environment for particular tests. 例如， your scenario requires a particular {% glossarytooltip f0dcf847-ce21-4b88-8b45-83e1cbf08100 %}小工具{% endglossarytooltip %} that must be implicitly created before the test is started.
 You need <a href="{{ page.baseurl }}/mtf/mtf_entities/mtf_fixture.html">a fixture</a>, a data set, and a handler.
 The handler transfers data to the application being tested.
 The data is a list of fields from a fixture and values from data sets.

 This topic focuses on handlers, and we'll discuss types of handlers as well as how to create and use one.